 In legal research there is rarely such a thing as one stop shopping; however mention legal ethics to any attorney and usually the ABA/BNA Lawyer’s Manual of Professional Conduct is the first, and sometimes only, resource mentioned.
 For the past few decades this invaluable resource has served as the most essential weapon in the legal researcher’s arsenal of legal ethics resources.
 Originally, this publication was available as a traditional looseleaf which divided the set into the Manual (comprised of “Practice Guides” structured around the MRPC), the Current Reports binder (i.e., recent developments in a newsletter format), and binders for the full text of ABA

 Perhaps one of the most misunderstood and neglected resources by researchers are the Restatements.
 To many they appear to fall in that grey area; somewhere between the mandatory authority of primary materials, and the persuasive authority of secondary sources.
-The publication of the Restatement of the Law Governing Lawyers in 2000 was the American Law Institute’s first attempt to clarify and synthesize the current state of the law in this area, and is now considered an essential resource in legal ethics.
+The publication of the Restatement Third of the Law Governing Lawyers in 2000 was the American Law Institute’s first attempt to clarify and synthesize the current state of the law in this area, and is now considered an essential resource in legal ethics.
 The Restatements are available on Westlaw and LexisNexis in addition to the traditional hard-copy versions.
 Additionally, HeinOnline provides access to the various drafts created in the Restatement drafting process.